Version 4.4, 1 February 2023

 1.2.
-The NHS App enables you to access various health care services.
+Your NHS account enables you to access various healthcare services.
 These services are either classed as:

-- “Core Services” because the NHS App has a direct role in the delivery of the service; or
+- "Core Services" because NHS account has a direct role in the delivery of the service; or

 1.3.
-You may also be able to access these services outside the NHS App and nothing in these terms will affect such access.
+You may also be able to access these services without using your NHS account and nothing in these terms will affect such access.

 1.4.
 Contacting us.
-To find out more about who we are and our role, visit the NHS Digital website.
-If you want to learn more about the NHS App, you think the NHS App is faulty, or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.
+To find out more about who we are and our role, visit our organisational website.
+If you want to learn more about your NHS account, you think there are any faults within the NHS account (either the NHS App or the logged in area of the NHS website), or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.

 2. When these terms apply

 2.2.
 We may, at any time and in our sole discretion, amend these terms for any reason.
-The latest version of our terms will be accessible through the NHS App, and we will inform you via the NHS App and request your continued agreement if we make any significant changes to these terms.
+The latest version of our terms will be accessible through your NHS account, and we will inform you via your NHS account and request your continued agreement if we make any significant changes to these terms.

-3. How to register to use the NHS App
+3. How to register to use your NHS account

 3.1.
-The NHS App is free.
-To access the NHS App you must be registered with a GP surgery in England or Isle of Man.
+It is free to create and use your NHS account.
+To access your NHS account you must be registered with a GP surgery in England or Isle of Man.

 3.2.
-If you access or attempt to access the NHS App from outside England or Isle of Man:
+If you access or attempt to access your NHS account from outside England or Isle of Man:

-- we cannot guarantee you will be able to access the NHS App or that it will function correctly
+- we cannot guarantee you will be able to access your NHS account or that it will function correctly

-- you are responsible for complying with any local laws that apply to you in the country from which you are using the NHS App
+- you are responsible for complying with any local laws that apply to you in the country from which you are using your NHS account

 3.3.
 You must create and maintain an account using the NHS login authentication platform.
-A minimum of mid-level identity verification is required to access the NHS App and high-level identity verification is needed to access most services within the NHS App.
-Find out more about how to prove who you are to get full access to the NHS App.
+A minimum of mid-level identity verification is required to access your NHS account and high-level identity verification is needed to access most services within your NHS account.
+Find out more about how to prove who you are to get full access to the your NHS account.

 3.4.
-In order to use the NHS App you must be aged 13 years or older.
-If you are 13, 14 or 15 your GP will need to individually approve your access to many of the services, in accordance with any local policies, and you may not be able to access all services.
+In order to use your NHS account you must be aged 13 years or older.
+If you’re aged 13 to 15, your GP will need to individually approve your access to many of the services, in accordance with any local policies, and you may not be able to access all services.
 If you have any questions you should contact your GP directly.
+Other healthcare providers may also apply additional age limits to certain services.

 3.5.
-The NHS App is not a medical device and so is not regulated by the Medicines and Health Regulatory Agency (MHRA).
+Your NHS account (whether accessed using the NHS App or the NHS website) is not a medical device and so is not regulated by the Medicines and Health Regulatory Agency (MHRA).
 Certain Core Services or Platform Services may be medical devices, and this will be made clear to you when you access the relevant service.

 4.1.
-You are responsible for making all arrangements necessary for you to access the NHS App, including but not limited to:
+You are responsible for making all arrangements necessary for you to access your NHS account, including but not limited to:

 - a secure internet connection (see Cyber Aware website)